Louisiana, Texas join forces in first-time unclaimed property event - NewsBreak

 “We’re anxious to see the results from sharing this event with a state that shares a border with us.
 If things go as planned, you’ll likely see more events that cross state lines in other directions,” Schroder added.
 “We have no doubt that partnering with our neighbor to the west, where everything is bigger, will result in bigger claims and more recipients than ever.”

-For more information about the event or how to make a claim in Louisiana, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+For more information about the event or how to make a claim in Louisiana, click here.